-Outsourcing remains high on the Central Bank of Ireland's supervisory agenda with the publication of a consultation on draft cross-sectoral guidance.
+Outsourcing remains very high on the Central Bank's supervisory agenda, with the launch of a consultation on draft cross-industry guidance for all regulated firms.

-Further to our Q & A on the Discussion Paper on Outsourcing which was issued by the Central Bank of Ireland (the "CBI") in November 2018, the CBI has published CP138 - Consultation on Cross-Industry Guidance on Outsourcing ("CP138") together with its draft Cross-Industry Guidance on Outsourcing (the "CBI Guidance").
+The Central Bank (CBI) has published CP138 - Consultation on Cross-Industry Guidance on Outsourcing (CP138) together with its draft Cross-Industry Guidance on Outsourcing (CBI Guidance).
+This follows on from its November 2018 Discussion Paper on Outsourcing.